tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 These travel-worn boots have been all over the Empire, and they remember every step.
 Sometimes, you’re beset by intense déjà vu, as memories from the boots leak into your mind.
 This only happens in places where the boots have been before.
 When it goes, you either get a +4 bonus to a Wisdom skill check related to navigation or finding paths, or a +4 bonus to a Dexterity check to avoid unexpected hazards that the boots have encountered before.

 **Quirk:** Your feet instinctively lead you towards the nearest inn.

 ---

+#### Boots of the Nightmare Prince

+_Recharge 11+:_ When an enemy moves out of engagement with you, teleport back into engagement with that enemy after it finishes its movement.

+**Quirk:** Enjoys stalking others.

+---

+#### Boots of the Roaring Pines

+Double this item’s default bonus to disengage checks, and apply that bonus to skill checks to navigate difficult terrain (thick mud, clinging vines, shifting rubble, etc.) as well as saves against being stuck.

+**Quirk:** Eager to charge into battle, into taverns, into caves . . .just a lot of running everywhere.

+---